 Cyber Security has always been a key part of every organization’s IT infrastructure.
 These days, with the rise of cloud computing, the challenges of keeping good security standards have become even more complex.
-Thus, in this article, we’ll discuss the most popular and dangerous security threats.
+Thus, in this article, we’ll discuss the most popular and dangerous cyber security threats.
 We’ll provide an overview of their complexity and repercussions on organizations and even entire economies.

 What are some of the biggest Cyber Security threats?